hipe/tmx/beauty_salon/doc/issues/023-grammar-symbol-category-ordering-rational.md

 ## document-meta

-  - #pending-rename: promote this to be [#023]. think of a good name.
+  - renamed from a README.md